Physician Coding Specialist Job Market

 When it comes to physical expectations, this role is similar to a standard desk job.
 Hospitals, health clinics, and physicians’ offices are generally all staffed with some level of health information technician support—there’s also potential to work from home, depending on the needs and expectations of your employer.

 While this isn’t a patient-facing role, the impact medical records specialists have on health systems is undeniable—and the salary potential is a reflection of that impact.
-The salary for this specific role varies based on location and experience, but the national median annual income, according to the U.S. Bureau of Labor Statistics, is $45,240.
+The salary for this specific role varies based on location and experience, but the national median annual income is $56,920*.

 While not as explosive as other career paths, the need for medical records specialists is still trending in the right direction.
 Estimates indicate a 9% job growth rate over the next ten years.
 In 2020 alone, there were 416,000 open jobs in the medical records career category.